Geographic Distribution and Habitat

 Orangutans have been known to live up to 60 years in the wild.

 The three species of orangutans can be hard to tell apart.
 They all have striking orange fur covering their torso and limbs.
 Their faces and bodies look uncannily like our own except for their unique proportions.
 Exceptionally long arms and stout legs make them look top-heavy and unbalanced.
-In their arboreal environment, however, they are flawless acrobats.
+In their arboreal (treed) environment, however, they are flawless acrobats.
 Their powerful hands have phenomenal gripping powers, and their hooked shape makes them master brachiators.
+Brachiation, also called arm swinging, is a form of arboreal locomotion in which primates swing from tree limb to tree limb using only their arms.
 Additionally, their feet look and work a lot like hands and are used regularly like an extra set.

 Orangutans are sexually dimorphic, meaning that females and males look different.
 Females are noticeably smaller than males.
 Males actually have two stages of maturity, however.
 It is only during a secondary stage of maturity that males develop features that very obviously distinguish them from females.
 Adult males who have not yet entered this secondary stage closely resemble the females in both size and appearance.